The Corona Virus Effect

 What a question, when you’re flying this high.

-“Have you not seen us standing on trees?”
+“Have you not seen us on trees?”

-Asked the chicken, looking displeased.
+Asked Ted, looking displeased.

 I kept dead silent throughout the journey.

-To not annoy this flying chickadee.
+As to not annoy this chickadee.

 What’s worse than falling a thousand feet.

 The impact of course; then your maker you’ll meet.